alekcz/sails-firebase/README.md

 A [Waterline](https://github.com/balderdashy/waterline) adapter for Firebase.
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

+## Status
 THIS IS A WORK IN PROGRESS

+- sails-firebase is currently a `semantic` only adapter
+- Create is mostly functional
+- Find is rudimentary
+- Update and Destroy are not yet implemented

 ## Installation
+NOT YET ON NPM

 Install from NPM.